TemporarilyOffline/FT8Off/README.md

 LOG CHECKING
 All logs are checked using custom software and human judgment.

-  1. Duplicate contacts are removed with the penalty that NO points will count for any of the contacts made with that callsign/individual.
+  1. Duplicate contacts on the same band are removed and no additional points will be awrded.
   2. Contacts with an incorrectly received exchange are removed.
-  3. Call sign errors (bust) or call signs, not in the other log (NIL) are removed and receive a penalty of the QSO point value for that contact.
+  3. Call sign errors (bust) or call signs, not in the other log (NIL) are removed and receive no point value for that contact.
   4. Contacts that do not meet the band change rules for multi-operator entries are removed with no additional penalty.

 UNSPORTSMANLIKE CONDUCT